cablehead/levee/docs/http.md

           request's connection.
 Once all chunks have been sent the application should call response:close() to indicate the response has completed.

+### methods

+- `sendfile(filename)`

+    convenience to transfer `filename` as the response. if the file does not exist, or is not a regular file, a 404 status is returned. currently there is no sanitizing of file path.

 ## Response

 ### attributes